RiccardoBiondi/segmentation/docs/source/snakemake.rst

 customize the usage of the hardware resources, like the number of threads and the amount of memory.

+As before, this examples will use he data previously downloaded from the public dataset

 Segment Multiple Scan
 ---------------------

 First of all, you have to create two folders:

   - INPUT : contains all and only the CT scans to segment
   - OUTPUT : empty folder, will contain the segmented scans as *nrrd*.